gotonode/compress/docs/WEEK6.md

 #### What I did this week

 Benchmarking has been completed, both with internal data made by me and with the Calgary corpus.
+I also spent most of my time trying to improve LZW's performance, but so far have not made any progress.
+I re-implemented the whole algorithm, but that ended up being even slower than the current one so I scratched the code.

 #### Progress